dejanr/dotfiles/readme.md

 This project when built, generates a cli inside ./result/bin/dotfiles.

-The easiest way to build it and run it via nix-shell, so lets enter the nix shell:
+The easiest way to build it and run it is with nix-shell, so lets enter the nix shell:

 ```
 nix-shell